-ShareGate Apricot automatically collects information from owners about how their team is being used—giving you the visibility you need to apply custom-fit governance in Microsoft Teams.
+ShareGate’s Teams management tool automatically collects information from owners about how their team is being used and its level of sensitivity—giving you better visibility enabling you to apply custom-fit governance in Microsoft Teams.

 Freedom and flexibility are at the heart of the Microsoft 365 user experience, with self-service features and collaboration tools like Microsoft Teams transforming the way that we work.

 But with more user freedom comes more responsibility for IT.
 It’s a delicate balance: protecting data in a way that meets your organization’s business and compliance policies, while making sure user productivity isn’t hindered.

 The truth is that your governance strategy needs to be flexible, too.
 Locking everything down is harmful, one-size-fits-all thinking that can negatively impact adoption and result in users turning to other, unapproved tools.

 Ideally, policies should be customized according to how each team is being used.
 With ShareGate, you can collaborate with owners to categorize teams according to their business purpose and level of sensitivity.
 That way, you can apply the appropriate controls at the Microsoft 365 group (i.e. individual team) level to ensure your data stays secure.

 The challenge of managing data at scale

 Today, we have almost instant access to a historic amount of data—with enterprises producing a staggering amount, at an ever-increasing pace, each and every day.